k4z01/ProcessHollowing/README.md

-This is an implementation of the process hollowing technique using DInvoke from TheWover.
+This repository contains code samples for Process Hollowing.
+The standard version uses native Windows APIs, while the DInvoke version uses dynamic invocation based on TheWover’s project.

 By targeting a trusted executable it can be used to bypass AV/Firewall solutions.